King County-Cities Climate Collaboration

 All King County cities are encouraged to join into this effort, which is supporting and enhancing projects and programs in focus areas such as green building, using and producing renewable energy, sustainability outreach and education, and alternative transportation.

-Elected Officials from King County and many cities gather after the June 2014 K4C Elected Official Summit
+Elected Officials from King County and many cities gather after a K4C Elected Official Summit

-K4C has partnered with Climate Solutions’ New Energy Cities program to develop a Letter of Commitment, Principles for Collaboration, and Joint County-City Climate Commitments (258 KB PDF) — that will help get the region on track towards shared and ambitious climate targets adopted during the summer of 2014.
-Cities are now considering what these commitments mean.
-See the latest list of signatories; as of November 2014, nine cities have signed on.
-Implementing these commitments will be a key focus of the K4C for 2015 and 2016.
+K4C has developed a Letter of Commitment, Principles for Collaboration, and Joint County-City Climate Commitments (258 KB PDF) — that will help get the region on track towards shared and ambitious climate targets adopted through the Growth Management Planning Council.
+Cities are now following through on these commitments.

 Matt Kuharic, Senior Climate Change Specialist